** VISITOR INFO UPDATED JAN 2019 **

 South Tyrol (also known by its italian name of Alto Adige) is a province in northern Italy, situated on the border between Italy and Austria, approximately halfway between Verona and Innsbruck.
 Rather like Alsace, it is a place that straddles two cultures which is reflected in the fact that three languages are spoken here: German, Italian and the local dialect of Ladin (originally a vulgar Latin language left over from the Romanized Alps).
 But its principal drawcard is the spectacular surrounding Dolomite mountain range, declared a UNESCO world heritage site in 2009.
 The mountains take their name from the material of which they are composed, a type of carbonate rock which is responsible for the characteristic colour and dramatic shapes of these mountains, and the area is well known for its excellent skiing.
 The area is also known for its fusion of Austrian and Italian cultures, particularly their cuisines, and it has recently emerged as something of a culinary hotspot.
 In the 2015 Michelin guide, a total of 19 restaurants in South Tyrol were awarded a total of 22 stars.
 Given the region’s low population density, it is said that South Tyrol has more Michelin stars per inhabitant that anywhere else in Italy.
 So, really, it was only a matter of time before somebody figured out the perfect way to combine the area’s two strongest points: skiing and fine dining.

 Alta Badia is a ski resort in the heart of South Tyrol, encompassing the six main villages of Corvara, Colfosco, San Cassiano, Badia, La Villa and La Val.
 Alta Badia provides access to 500km of pisted runs of varying levels of difficulty and is linked to the gigantic Dolomiti Superski area (1200km of pistes).
 For somebody who is used to skiing in the Alps, Alta Badia provides a breathtakingly foreign landscape of craggy peaks rising from the earth like the the spine of a giant fossilised Stegosaurus.
 Cliffs are not so much slopes as bare vertical rock faces that are appealingly transformed into gold by the early morning and late afternoon sunlight.
 Mid-December in Alta Badia marks the start of a season-long series of foodie events.
-But the premier event is surely the annual Gourmet Ski Safari where Michelin-starred chefs are invited to create an appetiser each, inspired by local South Tyrol ingredients and traditions.
+But the premier event is surely the annual Taste for Skiing (formerly the Gourmet Ski Safari) where Michelin-starred chefs are invited to create an appetiser each, inspired by local South Tyrol ingredients and traditions.
 Patrons can then ski between a number of participating mountain huts and try the food of a different Michelin-starred chef and a glass of local wine at each hut.
 Yes, you read correctly – skiing combined with Michelin starred food.
 Does life actually get any better?
 Not for me it doesn’t!
 There is also the added bonus that all the chefs are there in person, serving their creations and chatting to visitors throughout the day.

 Last ski season, pre-broken leg, I experienced South Tyrolean hospitality for the first time and took part in the Gourmet Ski Safari.
 There were six participating huts and chefs and a fair amount of ground to cover, so we made an early start from our hotel in La Villa.
 Of course, we couldn’t go from breakfast straight to lunch, so we started the day by skiing over towards Corvara and playing on the nice selection of red and blue runs available there.
 First stop of the day was Ütia Co Alt above Corvara where chef Matteo Metullio of La Siriola, a 1 Michelin-starred restaurant in San Cassiano, was cooking.
 The view is pretty spectacular, perched on a deck at the top of the telecabine, overlooking the valley below on a gorgeous clear day, so the food had a lot to live up to – and it did not disappoint.
 Matteo served up a smoked purée of South Tyrolean potatoes with mountain pine-marinated brook trout, trout eggs and a crunchy rye crisp.
 Everything about this dish worked for me – ths smoky, comforting potato purée contrasting nicely with the salty pop of the trout eggs and the crispy bread.
 It was paired with a generous glass of Alto Adige Pinot Bianco (Weissburgunder), a wonderfully full-bodied and aromatic white wine.